dougeby/IntuneDocs/intune-azure/configure-devices/how-to-configure-vpn-settings.md

 8. When you're done, go back to the **Create Profile** blade, and hit **Create**.

 The profile will be created and appears on the profiles list blade.
+If you want to go ahead and assign this profile to groups, see [How to assign device profiles](how-to-assign-device-profiles.md).

+## Methods of securing VPN profiles

+VPN profiles can use a number of different connection types and protocols from different manufacturers.
+These connections are typically secured through one of two methods.

+### Certificates

+When you create the VPN profile, you choose a SCEP or PFX certificate profile that you previously created in Intune.
+This is known as the identity certificate.
+It's used to authenticate against a trusted certificate profile (or *root certificate*) that you created to establish that the user’s device is allowed to connect.
+The trusted certificate is deployed to the computer that authenticates the VPN connection, typically, the VPN server.

+For more information about how to create and use certificate profiles in Intune, see [Secure resource access with certificate profiles](secure-resource-access-with-certificate-profiles.md).

+### User name and password

+The user authenticates to the VPN server by providing a user name and password.